Behind the scenes: Sharesies’ process for US investments

 The US Securities and Exchange Commission (SEC) regulates DriveWealth.
 DriveWealth is also a member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
-These protections help to keep your investments safe if something happens to DriveWealth.

 Step 3: Your order goes on market ✨

 When your order goes to market, it might be filled in a single trade straight away, or over multiple smaller ‘partial’ trades.
 This means that your order might be filled by partial trades at different prices.
-If your order (or partially filled order) is waiting to be filled, it’s called a ‘processing order’—which you can choose to cancel!
-If any part of your processing order isn’t filled after 30 days, we’ll cancel it and refund the money back into your Sharesies Wallet.
+If your order (or partially filled order) is waiting to be filled, it’s called a ‘processing order’—which you can usually choose to cancel.
+If any part of your processing order isn’t filled after 30 days, we’ll typically cancel it and refund the money back into your Sharesies Wallet.